 By compiling available information on the mining sector in the DRC, this profile offers an extensive bibliography and allows to identify remaining key knowledge and data gaps.

-A webpage displays key information and provides dynamic visual representations on the artisanal mining sector in the country:
+Supplementing the profile is a webpage which displays key information and provides dynamic visual representations on the artisanal mining sector in the DRC:

 This document has been produced with the financial assistance of the European Union.
 The contents of this document are the sole responsibility of IPIS and can under no circumstances be regarded as reflecting the position of the European Union.